GibbonEdu/build/README.md

-# build
+# Build
-Where we manage the webpack/mix build process for the Gibbon core
+This is where we manage the webpack/laravel-mix build process for the Gibbon core.
+It is available to developers as a submodule of the GibbonEdu/Core.